MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 - **Total Queries by user action** - Compares the number of queries with no results with the number of queries where a user clicked on a result or performed no action (abandoned).
 - **Total queries by country** - Compares search queries by users in different countries based on a user’s **country** Azure Active Directory attribute.
-- **Total queries by occupation** - Compares the number of search queries by users in different occupations.
+- **Total queries by occupation** - Compares the number of search queries by users in different occupations based on their **title** attribute in Azure Active Directory.
 - **Total queries by department or division** – Compares the number of search queries by users in different departments or divisions in your organization.
+This is based on the **department** attribute of the second top-level user in the management chain of the user performing the search in Azure Active Directory.

 Each pie chart shows the top five values, and the remaining values are summarized in the **Others** category.
 You can click the **Download report** link to download the report as an Excel file and see more details.